Pelotte/iam-metal-demand-optimizer/README.md

 - Growth: [string] ; "GDP" to estimate that future demand from the rest of the economy follows GDP growth, main hypothesis of the article ; "Pop" to eestimate that future metal demand from the rest of the economy remains constant and follows population growth

 All the other methods do not require any parameters

+#### Expected output

+The results of the software tool are stored in a folder named “ModelisationType”, in the "result_path" chosen by the user, structured as follows:
+- “Metal Demand ByYear”: a folder containing one Excel file per metal, with annual demand in tonnes divided by sector (rows) and by decades (columns).
+- “Metal Demand Cumulated”: a folder containing one Excel file with cumulative demand in tonnes per metal (rows) and per sector (columns).
+- “Power Capacity”: a folder containing installed capacities, with one Excel file per region, showing power in GW per energy source (rows) and per decade (columns).
+- "Vehicle”: a folder containing annual vehicles sold in millions, per specific vehicle type (rows) and per year (columns).
+- "SecondaryProdEV”: a folder containing the annual secondary flow of metals from the recycling of vehicles, by metal (rows) and per decade (columns).
+Additionally, in a folder named “Broader Economy”, the outputs include:
+- "FutureHistProd": an excel file with the annual refinery production capacity in tons by metal (rows) per decade (columns).

 ### Vizualize results